Comparison entry-level DSLRs Canon 2000d vs 4000d

 The on-board flash of the 4000D has to be flipped up manually.
 But instead, the 2000D has an automatic function and a button to unfold.

-The predecessor model 1300D, on the other hand, is already available with an image-stabilized lens from a good 370 Euros.
+The predecessor model 1300D, called Rebel T6 in the US, on the other hand, is already available with an image-stabilized lens from a good 370 dollars.
 Therefore, we cannot recommend the poorly equipped and more expensive 4000D to anyone with a clear conscience.
 After all, the 2000D offers a higher sensor resolution.